apereo/cas/docs/cas-server-documentation/protocol/WS-Federation-Protocol.md

 ## Configuration

-{% include_cached casproperties.html
+{% include_cached casproperties.html module="cas-server-support-ws-idp,cas-server-support-ws-sts" %}
-module="cas-server-support-ws-idp,cas-server-support-ws-sts"
-properties="cas.client." %}

 You may also need to declare the following repository in your CAS Overlay to be able to resolve dependencies: